Trust and Transparency Center

 - With business partners, service vendors, authorized third-party agents, or contractors to provide a requested service or transaction.
-This includes processing orders and credit card transactions, hosting websites, hosting seminar registration, and providing customer support.
-We only provide these third parties with the minimum amount of personal information necessary to complete or provide the requested service or transaction.
-We do not allow third parties to use your personal information for a different purpose.
+Examples include, but are not limited to: processing of orders and credit card transactions, hosting websites, hosting seminar registration, assisting with sales-related efforts or post-sales support, and providing customer support.

 Security of Your Personal Information

 We intend to protect the personal information entrusted to us and treat it securely in accordance with this Privacy Statement.
 Cisco implements physical, administrative, and technical safeguards to help protect your personal information from unauthorized access, use, or disclosure.
 We also require that our suppliers protect such information from unauthorized access, use and disclosure.
 The Internet, however, cannot be guaranteed to be 100% secure, and we cannot ensure or warrant the security of any personal information you provide to us.

 We will retain your personal information as needed to fulfill the purposes for which it was collected.
 We will retain and use your personal information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.

 Like many websites, Cisco uses automatic data collection tools, such as cookies, embedded web links, and web beacons.
 These tools collect certain standard information that your browser sends to our website such as your browser type and the address of the website from which you arrived at our website.
 They may also collect information about:

 - Your Internet Protocol (IP) address.
 This is a number automatically assigned to your computer whenever you are surfing the web.
 It allows web servers to locate and identify your computer, this is a unique address assigned to your PC by your Internet service provider or information systems department on a TCP/IP network.